 Commons Learning Center

 The Commons Learning Center is a tobacco-free campus.

 Commons Café onsite.
 Outside food and drinks are not permitted.

-Parking permit coming soon.
-The permit will need to be placed on your vehicle’s dashboard upon arrival and must remain visible throughout the day to avoid citations.
+This parking permit (PDF) will need to be placed on your vehicle’s dashboard upon arrival and must remain visible throughout the day to avoid citations.
 This permit will allow you to park in any of the Commons Learning Center lots on-site.
 There is a map with more detailed parking directions on the permit.

 Dec.
 4-5, 2019, El Paso

 6611 Boeing Drive

 El Paso, Texas

 The Education Service Center is a non-smoking facility, but there are designated areas outside.